Great product. I have to buy the adapter separately for Australia as this came with the japanese plug.

 You can also report abuse through the website’s online form.

-By following these tips and utilising available resources, you can help keep your children safe from pornography, cyberbullying, violent content, and other unsafe material while they navigate the internet.
+By following these tips and utilizing available resources, you can help keep your children safe from pornography, cyberbullying, violent content, and other unsafe material while they navigate the internet.
 Remember, proactive measures and open communication are key to fostering a safe and positive online environment for your family.